Your career starts here

 If you've never done the Focus 2, click on the link Focus 2 and create a new account for yourself.
 The access code for Union College is: warriors.

-If you’ve taken all the tests and still can’t decide on a major or career path, Stan Hardt, Union’s career guidance counselor, can help.
-After evaluating the reports from your assessments, he will discuss career choices and provide guidance in both your professional and personal life.
+If you’ve taken all the tests and still can’t decide on a major or career path, Valerie Lee, Union's Career Center Coordinator, can help.
+After evaluating the reports from your assessments, she will discuss career choices and provide guidance for you, in both your professional and personal life.

 To give you a glimpse into the working world, the Career Center hosts a career fair each year.
-Take the opportunity to network with a variety of people, practice talking with employers, learn about different companies and find an internship or job.
+Take the opportunity to network with a variety of people, practice talking with employers, learn about different companies and find an internship and/or potential job.

 Get your résumé noticed